 Furthermore, by staying active in the winter, you won’t feel like you have to suddenly play catch-up with your fitness routine in the spring.

-If you need help assessing and treating common winter health concerns, come see the experts at GoHealth Urgent Care.
-You can walk in without an appointment, or you can check in online.
+If you need help assessing and treating common winter health concerns, come see the experts at one of our urgent care locations.
+You can walk in without an appointment, or save your spot online.
 We’ll have you back to feeling better in no time.